wsydney76/craft5-boilerplate/README.md

-# Craft 5 Basic Starter
+# Craft 5 Boilerplate

+This is the result of a web development workshop with the goal to create a simple boilerplate from scratch.

+While basic knowledge of HTML/CSS was assumed, the focus was on

+* Principles of a CMS
+* Creating a simple content model
+* Using a well-structured template system
+* Creating dynamic markup
+* Creating a responsive design

+## Starting point

-This is a pure Craft CMS starter as provided in the craftcms/craft package with the following additions:
+Started with a pure Craft CMS starter as provided in the craftcms/craft package with the following additions:

 * Set system timezone to Europe/Berlin
 * Use a single `.env.example` file for all environments